International Computers Limited: Fujitsu relationship and eventual acquisition

 ICL's relationship with Fujitsu started in 1981, when ICL needed a cheaper source of technology to develop lower-end machines in the 2900 range to compete with the IBM 4300 series.
 At this stage ICL was developing its own large scale integration (LSI) technology for use in the higher-end machines, designed as a successor to the highly successful 2966 processor (known internally as S3).
-ICL had visited a number of companies during 1980, including Fujitsu and Hitachi, to identify potential suppliers.
+ICL personnel had visited a number of companies during 1980, including Fujitsu and Hitachi, to identify potential suppliers.

 As part of the 1981 restructuring, Robb Wilmot – an electronics engineer and former head of Texas Instruments' British-based calculator operation – arrived as CEO in May 1981.
 He cancelled in-house LSI technology development, and negotiated an agreement that gave access to Fujitsu's LSI and packaging technologies, which, when combined with ICL's in-house CAD capability, enabled ICL to design and manufacture the DM1 and Estriel machines, later marketed profitably as Series 39 level 30 and 80.

 Initially the collaboration with Fujitsu was presented as being an arm's length one, to avoid diluting ICL's credentials as a European and British company.
 However, Fujitsu's involvement with ICL at both the financial and the technical level steadily increased over the subsequent two decades, and in 1990 Fujitsu acquired 80% of ICL plc from its parent STC plc, paying US$1.29 billion.
 In 1998 Fujitsu became ICL's sole shareholder and the ICL brand was dropped in 2002.

-Long term chief executive Keith Todd, in place for 13 years, planned to float ICL on the stock exchange, but due to on and off financial difficulties from some units of the company and the realisation that the parts of ICL sold separately were worth a lot more on the market than ICL as a whole, this was abandoned in 2000.
+Long term chief executive Keith Todd, in place for 13 years, planned to float ICL on the stock exchange, but due to intermittent financial difficulties in some units of the company and the realisation that the parts of ICL sold separately were worth a lot more on the market than ICL as a whole, this was abandoned in 2000.
 Todd resigned and was replaced by Richard Christou, who dismantled the complicated matrix management structure, rationalised the balance sheet and sold some smaller units.
 One of ICL's past acquisitions, CFM (Computer Facilities Management), was a key profitable outsourcing unit which originated from local government and managed both ICL and other manufacturer large customer installations.
-Christou expanded this unit moving the company further into services and away from being a computer supplier.
+Christou expanded this unit, moving the company further into services and away from being a computer supplier.
 Christou later said "big outsourcing contracts, despite all their problems, actually were, and still are, the profit drivers in ICL".